Navigation auf uzh.ch

 Contatc: tilo.nieman(at)ksb.ch

 Computed tomography (CT) scanners are essential medical devices, but they also consume a lot of energy.
-Two subprojects will investigate how to optimize the energy consumption of CT scanners, especially during times of low utilization.
-A phantom study by subproject 1 will determine whether the power consumption of a CT scan can be predicted based on the selected scan parameters.
-Then an observation study by subproject 2 will assess the power consumption for different scenarios, such as idle time, system shutdown, system start, emergency stop, and standby.
-With regard to energy issues, future collaboration with employees of the UZH Real Estate and Operations Directorate is planned.
+Two subprojects investigated how to optimize the energy consumption of CT scanners, especially during times of low utilization.
+A phantom study by subproject 1 determined whether the power consumption of a CT scan can be predicted based on the selected scan parameters.
+An observation study by subproject 2 assessed the power consumption for different scenarios, such as idle time, system shutdown, system start, emergency stop, and standby.
+For extrapolation and interpretation of the measurements, the project cooperated with employees of the UZH Real Estate and Operations Directorate.

-The study is an important step in reducing the energy consumption of CT scanners and thus contributing to environmental protection.
-By optimizing energy consumption, hospitals can protect the environment and also save money.
-The results also serve as a baseline for calculating AI-based shut-down automation in CT scanners.
+The study is an important step in optimizing the energy consumption of CT scanners during idle times and thus contributing to environmental protection.
+By optimizing energy consumption, hospitals can protect the environment and save money.
+The results could serve as a baseline for further optimization, such as calculating AI-based shut-down automation in CT scanners.

 Project team: Hanspeter Schöb, Célia Baroux, Barbara Keller, Valeria Gagliardini, Marina Stirnemann, Lena Stransfeld